Create, scan, and correct exams with R

 nops_eval.csv and we can use R to wrangle the exam data, prepare a final list with the results (a list to enter grades in the educational system), and to communicate the results to your students.

 Obviously, the exam data is already loaded, but we have to import the data if we want to provide a short summary for the participants or if we want to rerun the data management steps.
 Thus, use the

 readr package to import the data and the

 tidyverse package for data wrangling.
 If you are not familiar with loading data in R, import the data with the import data function in RStudio.
 It gives you a preview of the data, shows you the corresponding packages and the code to import the data.
 As the following code snippet shows, you can read a delimited file (including csv & tsv) with the

 read_delim() function and we have to tweak the delimiters, because our file contains semicolons instead of commas to separate values.

-Next, I exclude all variables which are not longer necessary for the report after importing the data.
+Next, I exclude all variables which are not longer necessary for the report after importing that data.
 The

 tidyverse package.
 We can use the

-select() function to make a narrow data frame, which includes only an ID variable (register number) and the points from the exam.
-Let’s generate some fake data (exam_df) to illustrate this process.
-The code shows you furthermore how you can save a new data frame with the selected variables with the
+select() function to make a narrow data frame with an ID variable (register number) and the points variable from the exam data only.
+I generated some fake data to illustrate this process, but the code shows you furthermore how you can save a new data frame with the selected variables:

-Again, the exam package makes our life very easy since there is not much to do to prepare the data.
-For this reason I try to encourage people to use R even with less R experience.
+Again, the exam package makes our life very easy since there is not much to do which is why I try to encourage people to use R even if you have little experience using it.
 As the next code chunk illustrates, we have to generate a new variable that stores the grade depending on the points people have achieved.
 Use

 mutate() to extend the data frame and the